cema-sp/ruby-perf-optim/README.md

 * GC_RUNS - # of GC runs (useless for optimization)
 * GC_TIME - GC time (useless for optimization)

-Memory profile shows only new memory allocations (not total number at time) and doesn't show GC reclaims.
+Memory profile shows only new memory allocations (not the total amount of memory at the time) and doesn't show GC reclaims.

 **!** Ruby allocates temp object for string > 23 chars.